 - Museum Advocacy in an Election Year (or any year!): These days, every year feels like an election year.
 Museums and nonprofits can participate in advocacy and advocate on behalf of their mission.
 Learn what is and is not allowed in our election year advocacy guide.

-- Nonprofit Voter Resources: The Alliance shares a selection of resources available for nonprofit museums, organizations and their staffs, many provided by Nonprofit Vote.
-Find easy-to-use, detailed information about what you and your staff can and cannot do.
+- Nonprofit Voter & Advocacy Resources: The Alliance shares a selection of resources available for nonprofit museums, organizations and their staffs.
+Find detailed information about advocacy an lobbying, nonpartisan voter and election engagement and what you and your staff and board can and cannot do.